thindil/steamsky/bin/doc/MODDING.md

   text visible when player select this option from help menu.
 - Inside help text you can use special variables which later will be replaced by proper keys names.
-All  that variables have name `{GameKey [number]}` where `[number]` is between 1 and 37 (example: `{GameKey 9}`).
-Proper game keys in   order: move ship up, move ship down, move ship right, move ship left, move ship down/left, move ship down/right, move ship up/left, move ship up/right, wait 1 min or move ship 1 field, auto move ship, move map up, move map down, move map right, move map left, move map up/left, move map up/right, move map down/left, move map down/right, center map on ship, set destination for ship, ship informations, ship cargo, crew informations, ship orders, crafting, last messages, list of known bases, list of known event, accepted missions, wait orders, move map position, game statistics, help, game options, quit from game, resign from game, close menu. (example:
-  `{GameKey 10}` will be translated to key used for auto move ship).
+All  that variables have name `{GameKey [number]}` where `[number]` is between 1 and 26 (example: `{GameKey 9}`).
+Proper game keys in order: move ship up/left, move ship up, move ship up/right, move ship left, move ship one field or wait 1 minute, move ship right, move ship down/left, move ship down, move ship down/right, move ship to destination, show ship info, show cargo info, show crew info, show ship orders, show crafting menu, show last messages, show know bases, show known events, show accepted missions, move map position, show game statistics, show help, show game options, quit from game, resign from game. (example: `{GameKey 10}` will be translated to key used for auto move ship).
 - Inside help text you can use special variables: `{MoneyName}` which later will be replaced with name of game money, `{FuelName}` which later will be replaced with name of fuel for ship, `{StrengthName}` which later will be